silviot/edx-platform-wiki/Installing-a-new-XBlock.md

     sudo /edx/bin/supervisorctl -c /edx/etc/supervisord.conf restart edxapp:

-### Install / Update a XBlock ###
+### Install an XBlock ###
 To install a XBlock, you must download it, and then run the install script.
-To update an existing XBlock, use --upgrade.

     # Move to the folder where you want to download the XBlock
     cd /edx/app/edxapp